-SCI0730Full Year1 creditJunior YearJunior YearThe purpose of this course is to provide students with a survey of the world's oceans.
+The purpose of this course is to provide students with a survey of the world's oceans.
 Students will explore ocean features, marine organisms and their habitats, environmental issues in ocean chemistry, and the ocean's influence on our weather and current events.
 This course will incorporate laboratory investigations and use student generated questions to problem solve as active citizens in a coastal community.